 - message-id: Identifier of message.

-In the above sample, "client1" is host's alias which must be provided while configuring AS2Connector as below:
+In the above reference section, "client1" is the host alias which must be provided while configuring AS2Connector as below:

 - Send operation - value for Alias textbox in Signature Configuration panel.